smartcontractkit/solana-starter-kit/README.md

 ```

 ### Running the Client

-First step is set the Anchor [environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
-These are required by the Anchor framework to determine which Provider to use, as well as which Wallet to use for interacting with the deployed program:
+The first step is to set the Anchor [environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
+These are required by the Anchor framework to determine which provider to use and which wallet to use for interacting with the deployed program:

 ```
 export ANCHOR_PROVIDER_URL='https://api.devnet.solana.com'
 export ANCHOR_WALLET='./id.json'
 ```

 Now you are ready to run the JavaScript client.
-Be sure to pass the program ID obtained from the previous steps by using the --program flag. linking to the json file containing the account that owns the program, as well as the chainlink feed address that you wish to query.
-This can be taken from the [Chainlink Solana Feeds page](https://docs.chain.link/docs/solana/data-feeds-solana/), and the value will be defaulted to the Devnet SOL/USD feed address if you don’t specify a value.
-In this example, we’re specifying the ETH/USD feed:
+Be sure to pass the program ID obtained from the previous steps by using the `--program` flag pointing to the JSON file containing the account that owns the program, as well as the Chainlink data feed address that you want to query.
+This can be taken from the [Chainlink Solana Data Feeds page](https://docs.chain.link/docs/solana/data-feeds-solana/), and the value will be defaulted to the Devnet SOL/USD feed address if you don’t specify a value.
+In this example, we specified the ETH/USD feed:

 ```
 node client.js --program $(solana address -k ./target/deploy/chainlink_solana_demo-keypair.json) --feed 5zxs8888az8dgB5KauGEFoPuMANtrKtkpFiFRmo3cSa9
 ```

 The client will generate a new account and pass it to the deployed program, which will then populate the account with the current price from the specified price feed.
 The client will then read the price from the account, and output the value to the console.

 ```
 Running client...
 priceFeedAccount public key: DNQBqwGijKix2EmKhMMaftZgSywcbfnQZSzfDyEMEfLf